-I get up, go look in the mirror, tilt my head to the right and there’s a mark on my neck, front and center, roughly the size and shape of Wisconsin.
-I begin to freak out, in exactly the way that ALL 52 YEAR OLD WOMEN DO WHEN THEY FIND A SATURDAY-NIGHT HICKEY ON THEIR SUNDAY-MORNING NECK!!!!
+I got up, looked in the mirror, tilted my head to the right and there sat a mark on my neck, front and center, roughly the size and shape of Wisconsin.

 “Oh my GOD!!’
 I screamed.